MaroSalah02/THE_LAST_OF_US/README.md

 ## Installation
 Simply download the files and run the Java program.
 Make sure you have Java and JavaFX installed on your computer before running the program.
-A more detailed installation Guide and Jar version of the game will be added soon will be updated soon.
+A more detailed installation Guide and Jar version of the game will be updated soon.

 ## Gameplay